Argentina Gross Domestic Product: Nominal

 1970 - 2021 | Yearly | USD mn | World Bank

 AR: Adjusted Savings: Consumption of Fixed Capital data was reported at 55.632 USD bn in 2021.
 This records an increase from the previous number of 44.621 USD bn for 2020.
-AR: Adjusted Savings: Consumption of Fixed Capital data is updated yearly, averaging 18.625 USD bn from Dec 1970 to 2021, with 52 observations.
+AR: Adjusted Savings: Consumption of Fixed Capital data is updated yearly, averaging 18.625 USD bn from Dec 1970 (Median) to 2021, with 52 observations.
 The data reached an all-time high of 71.395 USD bn in 2015 and a record low of 1.731 USD bn in 1970.
 AR: Adjusted Savings: Consumption of Fixed Capital data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Argentina – Table AR.World Bank.WDI: Gross Domestic Product: Nominal.
 Consumption of fixed capital represents the replacement value of capital used up in the process of production.;World Bank staff estimates using data from the United Nations Statistics Division's National Accounts Statistics.;;

 Last Frequency Range